-In addition to the above, our \textit{in silico} model-based study has indicated the role of inter-module synaptic connectivities on simulating resting state of the brain that is conducive to generating alpha rhythms, versus brain state corresponding to SSVEP-like signal generation.
+In addition, our \textit{in silico} study has indicated the role of inter-module synaptic connectivities in simulating resting brain state that is conducive to generating alpha rhythms, versus brain state corresponding to SSVEP-like signal generation.
 In a visual discrimination task between healthy subjects with IAF between 9-11 Hz, it was reported that high amplitude alpha rhythms correspond to good memory performance; conversely, good perceptual performers had low alpha rhythm amplitudes.
 Regardless of performance, all good performers, both memory and perceptual, had high phase locking within the alpha band.
-The study further indicates that low alpha amplitudes, i.e. good perceptual performance, correspond to an active state of the cortex, while high alpha amplitudes correspond to a cortical deactivated state.
-We note that the overall feedforward and feedback connectivities between the three modules in our network had to be reduced to generate alpha rhythm in all three populations corresponding to a random noise retinal input.
-We consider this as a simulated awake resting state, when the cortex is deactivated with low inter-layer and inter-region connectivity.
-However, in this state, the cortical layers did not respond to periodic retinal input even for high pulse amplitudes.
+Furthermore, the study indicated that low alpha amplitudes, i.e. good perceptual performance, correspond to an active state of the cortex, while high alpha amplitudes correspond to a cortical deactivated state.
+We note that the overall feedforward and feedback connectivities between the three modules in our network had to be reduced to generate alpha rhythm.
+We consider this as a simulated awake resting state with eyes closed, when the cortex is deactivated with low inter-layer and inter-region connectivity and the retinal input is a random noise.
+In this state, the cortical layers do not respond to periodic retinal input even for high pulse amplitudes.
 Phase locking is observed only at the respective alpha peak of each neuron population, but falls off on both sides outside the peak frequency.
-We increased all the inter-layer and inter-module connectivities that were earlier set to low values.
+Next, we increased all the inter-layer and inter-module connectivities that were earlier set to low values.
 Both cortical layers now responded to periodic input, even for low pulse amplitudes.
 We consider this as a state of cortical activation, when the model comes out of its resting state.
 Phase locking is high in all populations corresponding to periodic input.
 Such increase of phase synchronisations in neuronal populations with increased synaptic coupling strength is also reported in other \textit{in silico} studies~\cite{breakspear03}.
-Thus, our \textit{in silico} study predicts different brain states for generating resting state alpha rhythms and SSVEP-like signals.
+Thus, our \textit{in silico} study predicts that distinct brain states underpin resting state alpha rhythms and SSVEP-like signals.